Kurento/kurento-room/kurento-room-demo/README.md

 kurento-room-demo
 =================

-Kurento Room Demo implements the group communications with WebRTC service using services from Kurento Room Server.
+Kurento Room Demo implements the group communications with WebRTC using services from Kurento Room Server.

 The client-side implementation of this demo application is an AngularJS module that uses the KurentoRoom.js library from the room server package.